KhachatryanRafayel/KhachatryanRafayel/README.md

 ---
 ## 👋 About Me

-I am a QA engineer with a passion for programming.
-I enjoy testing software, finding issues before they reach users, and understanding how code works under the hood.
-I have practical experience testing web applications, including exploratory, functional, and UI/UX testing.
-I’m eager to grow as a quality assurance engineer by mastering modern tools and methodologies, continuously improving my skills, and eventually transitioning into test automation.
+I am a QA engineer with experience in testing web applications, including exploratory, functional, and UI testing.
+I also write functional and regression automated tests using data-driven frameworks.
+I have worked with tools such as Selenium and PyTest to improve software quality and reduce release risks.
+I am eager to grow as an AQA engineer by mastering modern tools and methodologies, continuously enhancing my skills, and contributing to high-quality software delivery.

 ---